citusdata/citus-benchmark/README.md

 The script relies on libpq environment variables for connecting to the database.

-Make sure Citus is configured with the following `citus.replication_model` setting:
+Make sure Citus is configured with the following `citus.replication_model` setting before running the benchmark:
 ```sql
 postgres=# show citus.replication_model ;
 ┌─────────────────────────┐